 Edgeworth viewed felicity as a cardinal measure of sensation, with levels that were comparable across time and allowed utility to be expressed as an integral.
-The neoclassical formulation instead deduces felicities as a feature induced by a separability property of preferences (see Debreu, 1986).
+The later neoclassical formulation instead deduces felicities as a feature induced by a separability property of preferences (see Debreu, 1986).
 The formulation of decision utility as an integral of felicities is usually extended to decompose the utility of uncertain prospects into the expected utility of their outcomes under the axioms of von Neumann-Morgenstern (1953) and Savage (1954); see Arrow (1971).
 To complete the theory, it is necessary to describe how the utility function depends on memory and learning, how perceptions and subjective probabilities are formed and updated, and how choices are made and revised as time passes and events unfold.
 A typical implementation assumes that the consumer solves a dynamic stochastic program to maximize the expected present value of a discounted integral of future instant utilities, with subjective probabilities that satisfy the Muth-Lucas axiom of rational expectations, requiring that subjective probabilities of different consumers agree with objective frequencies, and hence with each other; see Muth (1992, 1994), Lucas (1975).
 The approach can accommodate experience and learning through state variables that enter instant utility, but often these effects are omitted or admitted in very restrictive form.
 The dynamic stochastic programming approach is again an elegant and instructive logical solution to the problem of consumer dynamics.
-However, the strongest form of the model, with a representative consumer and rational expectations, is vulnerable to behavioral rejection, because the solution of these programs involve levels of complexity and computation that fairly clearly exceed human cognitive capacity, because it is unrealistic to assume that historical experience and market discipline are sufficient to homogenize subjective expectations, particularly for rare events, and because the axiomatic foundations for utility jointly additively separable in time and uncertain outcomes are not persuasive; see Pollack (1970).
+However, the strongest form of the model, with a representative consumer and rational expectations, is vulnerable to behavioral rejection, because the solution of these programs involve levels of complexity and computation that fairly clearly exceed human cognitive capacity, because it is unrealistic to assume that historical experience and market information and discipline are sufficient to homogenize subjective expectations, particularly for rare events, and because the axiomatic foundations for utility jointly additively separable in time and uncertain outcomes are not persuasive; see Pollack (1970).

-Intertemporally separable decision utility has difficulty explaining the smoothness of consumption in the presence of observed income shocks; e.g., Sundaresan (1989), Okubo (2002).
+Intertemporally separable decision utility has difficulty explaining the smoothness of consumption in the presence of observed income shocks; e.g., Hall (1978), Campbell and Deaton (1989), Sundaresan (1989), Okubo (2002), Attanasio and Pavoni (2011).
 This is most easily addressed within the neoclassical framework by letting felicity depend on state variables that summarize consumer history.
-In addition to observed states, such as holdings of consumer durables, one can introduce unobserved state variables, or hidden states, that carry the effects of intertemporal substitutability.
+In addition to observed states, such as holdings of consumer durables, allow unobserved or hidden states that carry the effects of intertemporal substitutability.
 By expanding the dimensionality of the state description, the utility maximization model can be represented as a dynamic stochastic program with Markov dynamics.

-A final generalization would be to reintroduce the idea of William Stanley Jevons that the same objective time may correspond to different rates of thought and feeling in different periods, so that two dimensions are required to characterize the elements of the utility of an episode, its felicity and subjective time.
-Then, decision utility at moment t would have the form where $\mathbf{x}(\tau)$ is the vector of market goods purchased at time τ , $\mathbf{z}(\tau)$ is the consumer's environment,, $\mathbf{s}(\tau)$ is a vector of observed and hidden state variables, and, \mathbf{r} indexes tastes.
-The function $U(\mathbf{x}(t),\mathbf{z}(t),\mathbf{s}(t),\mathbf{r})$ is felicity at t, and $\delta(d\tau,t,\mathbf{z}(t))$ measures the subjective time at τ as viewed from the current moment t.
+A final generalization would be to reintroduce the idea of Jevons and Edgeworth (1896) that the same objective time may correspond to different rates of thought and feeling in different periods, so that two dimensions are required to characterize the elements of the utility of an episode, its felicity and subjective time.
+Then, decision utility at moment t would have the form where $\mathbf{x}(\tau)$ is the vector of market goods purchased at time $\tau$ , $\mathbf{z}(\tau)$ is the consumer's environment, $\mathbf{s}(\tau)$ is a vector of observed and hidden state variables, and $\mathbf{r}$ indexes tastes.
+The function $U(\mathbf{x}(t),\mathbf{z}(t),\mathbf{s}(t),\mathbf{r})$ is felicity at t, and $\delta(d\tau,t,\mathbf{z}(t))$ measures a subjective time interval at $\tau$ as viewed from the current moment t.
 In this formulation, subjective time may depend on the environment of the consumer.
-The measure δ also incorporates time discounting, which arises in the utilitarian view because, in the words of Edgeworth, "the bird in the bush may never come to hand".
-The operator $\mathbf{E}{t|\mathbf{z}(t),\mathbf{s}(t)}$ denotes subjective expectation at t, conditioned on the consumer's environment and experience at that moment.
-The state s has an equation of motion
+The measure $\delta$ also incorporates time and risk discounting, which arises in the utilitarian view because, in the words of